FAQ & technical resources

 Acceleration

-Magnets accelerate two FRCs to 1 million mph from opposite ends of the device.
+Magnets accelerate two FRCs to 1 million mph from opposite ends of the generator.
 They collide in the center.

 Compression